 RATING...
-The Bonds and the tax-supported debt of the District have been rated "Aaa" by Moody's Investors Service, Inc. ("Moody's") by virtue of the guarantee of the State of Texas Permanent School Fund Guarantee Program.
-The unenhanced, underlying rating on the Bonds, together with the District's tax-supported indebtedness, is affirmed as "Aa2" by Moody's.
+The Bonds have been rated "Aaa" by Moody's Investor's Service, Inc ("Moody's") by virtue of the guarantee of the Permanent School Fund Guarantee.
+The Bonds and the outstanding debt of the District is rated "Aa3" without regard to credit enhancement.
+See "APPENDIX D - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM."
 The rating reflects only the respective views of such organization at the time the ratings are given, and the District makes no representation as to the appropriateness of the rating.
-There is no assurance that such rating will continue for any given period of time or that they will not be revised downward or withdrawn entirely by such rating company, if in the judgment of such company, circumstances so warrant.
+There is no assurance that such rating will continue for any given period of time or that they will not be revised downward or withdrawn entirely by such rating company if in the judgment of the company, circumstances so warrant.
 Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.
 A securities rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time.